rubyaustralia/rubyconfau-2013-cfp/justinlynn-devops_and_ruby/README.md

 the machines themselves but also to those who use them and of how to better shift their burden to the machine.

+I am currently the Director of Technology Operations at Mavenlink, Inc.

 ![Profile picture](https://raw.github.com/rubyaustralia/rubyconfau-2013-cfp/master/justinlynn-devops_and_ruby/profile_picture.jpg)

 - [My website](http://www.jaesharp.com/)